Doctoral Degree Candidacy Form Instructions

 - If you were accepted to a U of M post-baccalaureate doctoral program (e.g., Biology, Economics, History, Mathematical Sciences, Philosophy, Psychology, etc.) with an earned master's degree from another institution, include the total number of hours accepted by your department on the last page of the candidacy form.

-If you have questions regarding the completion of the candidacy form, contact the Graduation Analyst, Michelle Stout, in the Graduate School for further information.
+If you have questions regarding the completion of the candidacy form, contact the Graduation Analyst, Jennifer Beech, in the Graduate School for further information.